leonzuendel/animate.css/README.md

 1. download the file/s and move the animate.css into your project folder
 2. link the animate.css to your html document with `<link rel="stylesheet" href="animate.css">`
-3. have a look at the demo.html (or the link above) and add the name of the animation as a class to your element/s
+3. have a look at the demo.html (or the link above) and add the name of the animation as a class to your element/s or copy the html code (for loading animations) into your html document
 4. let the animate.css do all the magic

 **for the viewport animations you also need to add this codesnippet to your functions.js or into `<script>` tags:**